uri-gif/MavenElectronics-Sales-analysis-/README.md

 •	Scale globally successful categories across regions.
 Computers were the top-performing category across all regions, indicating strong cross-market demand.
 Standardizing best-selling computer products globally while adapting promotions to local markets can drive scalable revenue growth.

+## Limitations & Assumptions
+**Assumptions

+•	Transaction and revenue data were assumed to be accurate and consistently recorded.

+•	2016–2019 performance was used as the pre-pandemic baseline for trend comparison.

+•	Revenue declines in 2020–2021 were primarily attributed to COVID-19-related market disruptions.

+•	Product categories were assumed to remain consistent across all years.

+**Limitations

+•	2021 data is incomplete (Jan–Mar only), limiting full-year trend and seasonality analysis.

+•	Marketing spend, promotions, and discount data were not available, restricting campaign impact analysis.

+•	Limited customer segmentation data prevented advanced customer behavior and lifecycle analysis.

+•	External market factors (inflation, competition, supply chain issues) were not included.

+## Conclusions
+While the analysis provides strong directional insights into sales performance, seasonality, and product trends, results should be interpreted alongside operational, marketing, and financial data to support more precise strategic decision-making.